 Normofrationation on the other hand, which is currently utilized more often in the treatment of various types of cancer, is the administration of low doses of radiation, over a longer period, and with more frequent sessions.

 The difference between these two methods is striking given the overall health of the study’s test subjects and their improved prognoses following treatment with the newer hypofractionated method.
-Patients who have to endure weeks of radiation treatments through the normofractionated method often develope pneumonitis, caused by damage to healthy cell DNA from the longer duration of treatment.
+Patients who have to endure weeks of radiation treatments through the normofractionated method often developed pneumonitis, caused by damage to healthy cell DNA from the longer duration of treatment.

 The study highlighted the specific benefits of the hypofractionated method stating that: